snkashis/android-docs/src/pages/map-sdk/overview/index.md

   />
 }}

-You must include the Mapbox wordmark and attribution notice on any map that uses the Mapbox Map SDK.
+You must include the Mapbox wordmark and attribution notice on any map that uses the Mapbox Maps SDK for Android.
 We provide an Attribution layout that includes all required information and can be customized either in xml or using the `UiSettings` object.

 You may adjust the position of the Mapbox wordmark and attribution notice, but they must stay visible on the map.
 You may also change the background and text color of the attribution notice to best match your design aesthetics, but all information must be  legible.